arittASinha2003/Secret-Sharing-Catalog-Hackathon/README.md

 # Secret-Sharing-Catalog-Hackathon

+## Project Title

+This program is designed for secret sharing and reconstruction using Shamir's Secret Sharing scheme.

 ## Installation

 Go to Google and search for `Maven Repository for JSON`, download the jar file (eg: json-20240303.jar), and place it in the same directory.